RedDuckBot/RaspberryPI-LED-Web-App/README.md

 Finally, access a browser from any computer on your local network and enter the following into the omni box: "[HOST IP address]:9999"

+When done with the application, all the running programs can be closed by hitting Ctrl + c.